webhintio/hint/packages/rule-highest-available-document-mode/README.md

 ## Removing the `X-UA-Compatible` header on Apache

-If the header is sent, in most cases, to make Apache stop sending the `X-UA-Compatible` requires just removing the configuration that adds it (i.e.: something such as `Header set X-UA-Compatible "IE=edge"`).
+If the header is sent, in most cases, to make Apache stop sending the `X-UA-Compatible` requires removing the configuration that adds it (i.e.: something such as `Header set X-UA-Compatible "IE=edge"`).
 However, if the header is added from somewhere in the stack (e.g. the framework level, language level such as PHP, etc.), and that cannot be changed, you can try to remove it at the `Apache` level, using the following:

 ```apache
 <IfModule mod_headers.c>